lpio/lpio-spec/protocol.md

     ```
 1. Message is a json defined by this [schema](./schemas/message.json)
 1. If client sends a message of type other than "ack" - it expects to receive an "ack" message.
+1. Client always sends an "ack" message in response when it receives messages of type other than "ack".
 1. Message of type "ack" has id which corresponds the original message id.
 1. Client expects to get an "ack" message within a time span defined by `ackTimeout`.
 If it doesn't - message is considered undelivered.
 1. Client waits for a response, until it gets one - request remains open.